U.N. court ruling expands Nicaragua's offshore rights

 “This is the best result we could hope for,” Carlos Arguello, Nicaragua’s representative before The Hague, told local television.
 “The court has awarded us an big maritime area.”

+The cluster of islands is over 700 km (435 miles) from the Colombian coast but only 200 km from Nicaragua.

+Nicaragua argued the territorial rights extending out from the islets’ shores deprived it of offshore economic rights to an excessive degree.

-Reporting by Thomas Escritt, Helen Murphy in Bogota and Ivan Castro in Managua; Editing by Alison Williams and Todd Eastham
+Reporting by Thomas Escritt, Helen Murphy in Bogota and Ivan Castro in Managua; Editing by Alison Williams and Jackie Frank